rleonborras/DialogSystem/docs/README.md

-**<Dialog ID />**  This is where we define our conversation, keep in mind to increase the value of ID to each dialogue.
+**Dialog ID**  This is where we define our conversation, keep in mind to increase the value of the ID each dialogue.

-**<Node/>** It is the core of the conversation, where we will define both the options and the text.
+**Node** It is the core of the conversation, where we will define both the options and the text.
-	<attributes> In this section, we will place any variable that helps us better control or interpret the text better.
+**Attributes** In this section, we will place any variable that helps us to have better control or interpret the text better.

-**<NPCTalk/>** Here we define the text that the Npc will say in the corresponding node.
+**NPCTalk** Here we define the text that the Npc will say in the corresponding node.
-**<Option>** Each option that we want to implement our conversation should be defined by this label.
+**Option** Each option that we want to implement our conversation should be defined by this label.
 It is who will contain the necessary information to know which node we will point to.
 I have also defined a startAgain variable, to control if I want to start the event again.

-IMPORTANT! : In my case, I have defined that when the NextNode return "0" implies that the dialog in which this node is has no Options (if it is only), and if returns "-1" means that the text is finished when selecting this option.
+**IMPORTANT!** : In my case, I have defined that when the NextNode return "0" implies that the dialog in which this node is has no Options (if it is only), and if returns "-1" means that the text is finished when selecting this option.

 By repeating the process step by step, we can create as many dialogues as we want.